kubernetes-sigs/azurefile-csi-driver/docs/workload-identity.md

 ## Prerequisites

-This document is mainly refer to [Azure AD Workload Identity Quick Start](https://azure.github.io/azure-workload-identity/docs/quick-start.html).
-Please Complete the [Installation guide](https://azure.github.io/azure-workload-identity/docs/installation.html) before the following steps.

-After you finish the Installation guide, you should have already:

-* installed the mutating admission webhook
-* obtained your cluster’s OIDC issuer URL
+Before proceeding with the following steps, please ensure that you have completed the [Installation guide](https://azure.github.io/azure-workload-identity/docs/installation.html).
+Once you have completed the Installation guide, you should have already installed the mutating admission webhook and obtained your cluster's OIDC issuer URL.

 ## 1. Export environment variables